pharmbio/robotlab/README.md

 ## IMX notes

-These are in the readme for the imx-server: imx-server/README.md
+These are in the labrobots repo: https://github.com/pharmbio/robotlab-labrobots).

 ## PreciseFlex notes